-Before you can use the replication framework, you may have to enable it in your DB library.
+Before you can use the Replication Manager, you may have to enable it in your DB library.
 This is not a requirement for Microsoft Windows systems, or Unix systems that use pthread mutexes by default.
-Other systems, notably BSD and BSD-derived systems (such as Mac OS X), must enable the replication framework when you configure the DB build.
+Other systems, notably BSD and BSD-derived systems (such as Mac OS X), must enable the Replication Manager when you configure the DB build.